 Food sensitivities are often portrayed as dramatic lip-swelling after eating shellfish or choking after consuming peanuts.
 While these are very real and very lethal reactions to food allergies, not all autoimmune responses are that immediate.

 In fact, most food allergies don’t “express” themselves in an obvious way at all.
 Instead, food sensitivities result in delayed immune reactions or IgG.
+That’s why you must NOT ignore any food sensitivity symptoms!

 What is IgG?